The Computer Edition of Scrabble: Gameplay

-The Computer Edition of Scrabble reproduced the game board, tiles, and game pieces onscreen.
-A clock is included to promote rapid thinking to spell and place words within a user-defined time limit.
-The game also has lightning- and tournament-timing alternatives.
-The player's letter rack is visible at the bottom of the screen.
-The player types a word composed of letters from the rack, and if the word is acceptable by the game, the player moves the cursor to the game board to position the word onscreen and score the move.
-The player may also pass a turn, request a hint of one playable word, and see the tile values at any time through the use of a pull-down menu.
+The Computer Edition of Scrabble is a game which features on-screen versions of the game board, tiles, and game pieces.
+The game uses a clock for which the user can define the time limit for turns, in which the player must place a word before the time runs out.
+The game also has options for lightning-timing and tournament-timing to be used instead.
+The player can view the rack of available letters at the bottom of the screen and type a word composed of these letters, and if the game accepts the word then the player uses the cursor on the game board to position the word on-screen and score the move.
+The player may also pass a turn, request a hint for one playable word, and see the values of the tiles at any time by using a pull-down menu.